safwanyasin/bookAI_cloud_server/README.md

 # TaleTuner Cloud Server

-This repository contains the code for the BookAI cloud server.
+This repository contains the code for the TaleTuner cloud server.
+The code for the frontend can be found at https://github.com/safwanyasin/bookAI_cloud.
 The server provides endpoints for user authentication, searching for books using the Google Books API, managing reading and wishlist, and generating stories.
 The project is split into two parts: local testing and cloud deployment on Google Cloud Platform (GCP).

 ## Repository Structure
 ```bash